Accord Buy to Let Conveyancing Panel Information

 In these three circumstances it is unlikely that you would expected to take any action.
 Disclosure and other compliance considerations are more likely to be relevant if the reason for removal is due to breaches of lender requirements or allegations of fraud or negligence.
 Whether the reasoning should trigger a disclosable 'material' breach will depend on the firm and the circumstances around possible failures to comply with the SRA Authorisation Rules, and the SRA will judge each case on its own merits.
 Factors such as the detriment or risk of detriment to clients, the scale of the issue and overall impact on the firm will need to be considered in deciding whether a failure is 'material'.
 As the COLP you will need systems to identify patterns of breaches.
 Even if you don't consider there to be regulatory implications the firms COFA should give some thought to whether she/he needs to take any action as result of being removed from the Accord Buy to Let conveyancing panel.

-If my application is successful will Conveyancing Quality Scheme acceptance guarantee my firm’s acceptance on to lenders conveyancing panels?
+Will Conveyancing Quality Scheme acceptance guarantee my firm’s acceptance on to lenders conveyancing panels?

 Find a Lawyer on the Accord Buy to Let Conveyancing Panel